Bylaws

 Article III – Membership

-Any person interested in supporting the Chapter mission will become a member upon participation in any state-sponsored event or upon completion of a membership application.
-The board may at any time establish institutional memberships for community colleges,individuals or other organizations and establish appropriate dues for these memberships.
+Any person interested in supporting the Chapter mission will become a member upon participation in any state-sponsored event or upon completion of a membership application to the state chapter.
+The board may at any time establish institutional memberships for community colleges, individuals or other organizations and establish appropriate dues for these memberships.

 Article IV – The Board